 Mini Egg cookies

-Mini Eggs add a fun Easter twist to these delicious cookies.
-A great, fun recipe for getting kids busy in the kitchen this Easter.
+Mini Egg cookies are fun Easter twist on our delicious chocolate chip cookies.
+A great, easy recipe for getting kids busy in the kitchen this Easter.

 We’ve made a few different versions of cookies, but with Easter coming up we couldn’t resist making some with an Easter twist.
-Our supermarket had some micro eggs – they’re similar to mini eggs but smaller – so I thought they would be a fun way of jazzing up some plain cookies.
-I think these would work equally well with regular mini eggs but you may want to crush a few to put inside so they’re not too big.
-The kids and I thought they look very cute.
-I hope you agree!
+You can use mini eggs, like we did, but i’ve also seen micro eggs in our supermarket, which also work well withouth having to crush them.
+The kids and I thought they look very cute (they taste even better), I hope you agree!

 How can kids can help make mini egg cookies?